Use DNS CNAME to validate a domain on a pending OV or EV TLS certificate

 Save the record.

-prefix DNS CNAME record configuration.
-To learn more about this change, see the October 28 change log entry.Go to your DNS provider’s site and create a new CNAME record.
+[random_value]prefix DNS CNAME record configuration.
+To learn more about this change, see the October 28 change log entry.Complete domain validation.

 In CertCentral, go to the certificate's Order # details page.